vrun545/Demo-Web-Shop-Automation/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.
 ```

-This update highlights the addition of logging functionality in your project.
-Feel free to further customize it as needed!